AIRVISA — Building a B2B SaaS Platform to Streamline HR Visa Management

 Accessibility for real-world work environments

-Based on these considerations, I carefully designed visual hierarchy, component structure, alert prioritization, and color usage.
-The goal was to enable HR professionals to quickly find critical information and complete tasks with minimal effort.
+Based on these considerations, I carefully defined visual hierarchy, component structure, alert prioritization, and color usage.
+The goal was to help HR professionals quickly identify critical information and complete tasks with minimal effort.

 7. Usability Testing

-Before launch, I conducted usability testing with eight participants using an interactive prototype to evaluate the effectiveness of the user-centered design in realistic usage scenarios.
+Before launch, I conducted usability testing with eight participants using an interactive prototype to evaluate the design in realistic usage scenarios.

-Based on key findings from the sessions, I iterated on the design with a focus on UI elements, interaction flow, and UX writing.
-These improvements significantly enhanced the usability of the product.
+Based on key findings, I iterated on UI elements, interaction flows, and UX writing.
+These refinements significantly improved overall usability.

 Usability Testing